 Where Can You Buy Blood Meal?

 Blood meal is very common these days and a significant number of big box stores will carry blood meal fertilizer produced by name brands you know.
-But you will most likely get a better price on blood meal from smaller, local nurseries and feed stores.
+However, you will most likely get a better price on blood meal from smaller, local nurseries and feed stores.